JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 shinyApp(ui, server)
 ```

-Thankfully there is a better way, combining htmltools and Shiny to insert the dependency dynamically from JavaScript.
+Thankfully there is a better way, combining htmltools and Shiny to insert the dependency\index{dependency} dynamically from JavaScript.

 The `boxxy` function needs to take an additional argument `animate`, which is passed to the output list.
-This will be used in the `render` function (and JavaScript binding) to render the dependency dynamically.
+This will be used in the `render` function (and JavaScript binding) to render the dependency\index{dependency} dynamically.

 ```r
 boxxy <- function(title, value, color = "black", animate = TRUE){